 Modern enterprise IT environments are highly diverse and include many different assets, from legacy IT infrastructure to modern cloud workloads.
 This drives the need for multiple IAM products, each covering a different environment – on-prem, cloud, secure remote access and others.
 These IAM solutions work in different silos, and provide different protection capabilities for different assets, creating both a management and security problem.
 In terms of Identity Protection, the problem is more severe.
-Cloud-native and modern web apps can be protected by Azure AD Conditional Access, Risk Based Authentication and MFA that effectively prevent 99% of identity-based attacks.
-However, on-prem enterprise resources – IT infrastructure, homegrown apps, command line access tools, databases, file shares etc. – aren’t natively supported by both the SSO and the Identity Protection measures of Azure AD.
+Cloud-native and modern web apps can be protected by Entra ID (formerly Azure AD) Conditional Access, Risk Based Authentication and MFA that effectively prevent 99% of identity-based attacks.
+However, on-prem enterprise resources – IT infrastructure, homegrown apps, command line access tools, databases, file shares etc. – aren’t natively supported by both the SSO and the Identity Protection measures of Entra ID (formerly Azure AD).
 This creates a critical security gap that has not been addressed – until today.

-For the first time, Silverfort customers can simplify and optimize their Identity Protection by consolidating it in Azure AD for all their on-prem and multi-cloud resources.
-Azure AD Conditional Access, Risk Based Authentication and Microsoft Authenticator MFA solutions for Active Directory are now fully applicable to core enterprise resources that they never supported before, including IT infrastructure, legacy homegrown apps, command line access tools and many others.
+For the first time, Silverfort customers can simplify and optimize their Identity Protection by consolidating it in Entra ID (formerly Azure AD) for all their on-prem and multi-cloud resources.
+Entra ID (formerly Azure AD) Conditional Access, Risk Based Authentication and Microsoft Authenticator MFA solutions for Active Directory are now fully applicable to core enterprise resources that they never supported before, including IT infrastructure, legacy homegrown apps, command line access tools and many others.
 By this, Silverfort enables enterprises to apply best-of-breed Identity Protection across all resources and access attempts.

-The Three-Step Journey Towards Azure AD Hybrid IAM Consolidation
+The Three-Step Journey Towards Entra ID (formerly Azure AD) Hybrid IAM Consolidation

-Silverfort seamlessly enables enterprises to bridge their managed apps and resources into Azure AD as if they were SAML-based applications.
-Once bridged, these resources appear in Azure AD Console similar to any app that natively supports Azure AD management and can be subject to Azure AD access policies.
+Silverfort seamlessly enables enterprises to bridge their managed apps and resources into Entra ID (formerly Azure AD) as if they were SAML-based applications.
+Once bridged, these resources appear in Entra ID (formerly Azure AD) Console similar to any app that natively supports Azure AD management and can be subject to Azure AD access policies.

-The path to full identity protection consolidation in Azure AD includes three steps:
+The path to full identity protection consolidation in Entra ID (formerly Azure AD) includes three steps:

 Step #1: Discovery of All Applications and Resources